Business in Brazil

-Brazil has always been widely acknowledged for its role regarding the export of commodities.
-This is because they are the primary exporter of coffee, soy, meat and orange juice.
-The development of new technologies in the country has caused Brazil to have what is thought of as the strongest economy in Latin America.
+Brazil has always been widely acknowledged for its role in the export of commodities.
+This is because they are the primary exporter of coffee, soy, meat, and orange juice.
+The development of new technologies in the country has caused Brazil to have what is considered the strongest economy in Latin America.

-As of today, Brazil now has more refined exports including airplanes and cars.
-This change in the structure of the economy symbolizes a shift from a more colonial world into a more technological one.
-In spite of this, these changes have also brought about merging of the two sectors.
-The development in technology has helped the agribusiness in Brazil.
+As of today, Brazil now has more refined exports, including airplanes and cars.
+This change in the economy’s structure symbolizes a shift from a more colonial world into a more technological one.
+Despite this, these changes have also brought about the merging of the two sectors.
+The development in technology has helped agribusiness in Brazil.

 As agribusiness strengthens, new demands arise.
-This happens because it is necessary for them to maintain and even exceed the high level of production that is occurring.
-Despite its challenges, logistics and the financial market are beginning to see the agribusiness as lucrative and promising.
+This happens because they must maintain and even exceed the high level of production that is occurring.
+Despite its challenges, logistics and the financial market are beginning to see agribusiness as lucrative and promising.

 Mergers & Acquisitions

-Between 1993 and 2010, 7.012 mergers & acquisitions (with an entire known value of $707 billion USD) that involve Brazilian firms had been announced.
+Between 1993 and 2010, 7.012 mergers & acquisitions (with an entire known value of $707 billion USD) that involved Brazilian firms were announced.
 Mergers and acquisitions (known as M&A) refer to corporate strategy, corporate finance, and management.
-This deals with the buying, selling, dividing and combining of different companies that can help an enterprise grow quickly.
-This being growth in its sector or location of origin or a new field or new location.
+This deals with buying, selling, dividing, and combining different companies that can help an enterprise grow quickly.
+This is growth in its sector or location of origin or a new field or new location.
 2010 reached a new record with a value of $115 billion in transactions.
 The largest transaction that has involved Brazilian companies was when Cia Vale do Rio Doce acquired Inco in a tender offer that was $18.9 billion.

-Finally, don't forget that the language of choice in Brazil is the Brazilian Portuguese.
+Finally, don’t forget that the language of choice in Brazil is Brazilian Portuguese.